Presidency of James Buchanan: Administration

 As his inauguration approached, Buchanan sought to establish a harmonious cabinet that would not fall victim to the in-fighting that had plagued Andrew Jackson's top officials.
 One of his closest advisers—who was named ambassador to Britain—was Jehu Glancy Jones.

 Buchanan sought to be the clear leader of the cabinet, and chose men who would agree with his views.
 Anticipating that his administration would concentrate on foreign policy and that Buchanan himself would largely direct foreign policy, he appointed the aging Lewis Cass as Secretary of State.
 Cass would become marginalized in Buchanan's administration, with Buchanan and Assistant Secretary of State John Appleton instead directing foreign affairs.
-In filling out his cabinet, Buchanan chose four Southerners and three Northerners, one of whom was Secretary of the Navy Isaac Toucey, widely considered to be a "doughface," or Southern-sympathizer.
+In filling out his cabinet, Buchanan chose four Southerners and three Northerners, one of whom was Secretary of the Navy Isaac Toucey, widely considered to be a "doughface", or Southern-sympathizer.
 Aside from the nearly-senile Cass, only Attorney General Jeremiah S. Black lacked partiality towards the South, but Black despised abolitionists and free-soilers.

 Battling Stephen Douglas of Illinois

 Buchanan's appointment of Southerners and Southern sympathizers alienated many in the North, and his failure to appoint any followers of Stephen Douglas divided the party.
-Though Buchanan owed his nomination to Douglas's decision to withdraw from consideration at the 1856 Democratic convention, he disliked Douglas personally and favored Jesse D. Bright, who hoped to unseat Douglas as the leader of the Midwestern Democrats.
-Outside of the cabinet, Buchanan left in place many of Pierce's appointments, but removed a disproportionate number of Northerners who had ties to Pierce or Douglas.
-Buchanan quickly alienated his vice president, Breckinridge, and the latter played little role in the Buchanan administration.
+Though Buchanan owed his nomination to Douglas's decision to withdraw from consideration at the 1856 Democratic convention, he disliked Douglas personally.
+He favored Jesse D. Bright, who hoped to unseat Douglas as the leader of the Midwestern Democrats.
+Outside of the cabinet, Buchanan left in place many of Pierce's appointments but removed a disproportionate number of Northerners who had ties to Pierce or Douglas.
+Buchanan quickly alienated his vice president, Breckinridge, who played little role in the Buchanan administration.

 Buchanan and his allies in Congress worked systematically to undermine Douglas.
-By 1860 they had weakened his influence in the party; they had stripped away his patronage, and removed him from the powerful chairmanship of the Committee on Territories.
+By 1860 they had weakened his influence in the party; they had stripped away his patronage and removed him from the powerful chairmanship of the Committee on Territories.
 He was much weaker inside the Senate than before.
 Nevertheless, Douglas had a powerful base outside Washington in the northern wing of the Democratic Party that was increasingly hostile to the president and his southern supporters.
-The battle with Lincoln in 1858 drew national attention, with Democrats reading Douglas's debates and hailing him as the victor, thereby allowing Douglas to emerge as the favorite to win the party nomination for president in 1860.
+Douglas's debates with Lincoln in 1858 drew national attention, with Democrats reading the debates and hailing Douglas as the victor, allowing him to emerge as the favorite to win the party nomination for president in 1860.